 - Install DLP Composer Lite

-- · Install a USB driver for the DLP device
+- Install a USB driver for the DLP device

-- · Enter the Firmware Update Mode
+- Enter the Firmware Update Mode

 - " Hold the "Power" button and plug in the power cord.

-- " After the Power LED lights pink and Lamp/Temp LEDs light red, release the "Power" button.
+- " The Power/Lamp/Temp LEDs will light red after around 10 seconds, then release the "Power" button.

-- · Connect the Projector to the PC
+- Connect the Projector to the PC

 - " Use a mini USB cable

-■ Update the firmware
+□ Update the firmware

-- · Use DLP Composer Lite. - " The procedure takes several minutes. - When "Download completed" appears on the screen: - " Unplug the mini USB cable and power cord. - " Plug in the power cord, then restart the projector and get into Service mode to check the system firmware version.
+- Use DLP Composer Lite. - " The procedure takes several minutes. - When "Download completed" appears on the screen: - " Unplug the mini USB cable and power cord. - " Plug in the power cord, then restart the projector and get into Service mode to check the system firmware version.